Home of the World’s Largest Urban Bat Colony

 Bats may fly ~30 minutes earlier if seabreezes, N fronts, or outflow boundaries arrive before normal flight time

 Not all bats fly in the first flight or even every night.
 The hungriest bats fly earliest.
 Others that hunted successfully the previous night may take a night off or wait until later to fly, when they are safer from avian predators.
-Abundant rainfall triggers insect hatches which make for fat and happy bats.
+Abundant rainfall triggers insect hatches which make for fat and happy bats, but later flights.

 Last week’s flights